Care Guides > What is Companionship Care and Why Is It Important?

 An opportunity to make new friends

-Having companionship at home will also help improve your loved one’s social skills.
+Having companionship at home will help improve your loved one’s social skills.
 If they’re constantly around someone else, they’ll naturally feel more comfortable when interacting with others, making it easier to form new relationships.

 Younger and older woman walking down a street together